metacall/gsoc-2023/submissions/windows-ci-pkspyder007.md

 - Remove vendor lock-in for pipeline.

 ## Technologies Used
-A non exhaustive list of the tools, platforms, and technologies used in the project.
+A non-exhaustive list of the tools, platforms, and technologies used in the project:
 C/C++, CMake, Bash, Batch, PowerShell, Github, etc.

 ## Implementation